gnomecap/ScriptableObject-Architecture/README.md

 > This is GnomeCap's fork of Daniel Everland's ScriptableObject-Architecture package.
 Suited to our needs.
 Use with a grain of salt 😎

 ## Our Changes:
+- Added simple editor to see what GameObject Components are referencing scriptable events, collections, and variables
 - Added a Unity Action to allow a script with a reference to a GameEventListener to subscribe to EventRaised without having to use the Inspector GUI.
 - Formatted as a package for potential OpenUPM Integration
 - Reorganized CreateAssetMenu items to go under "ScriptableObjectArchitecture" tab more neatly.